 Tips for Announcing a Name Change

-- Send an email.
-The easiest and quickest way to alert others to your name change is in a mass email.
+Send an email.
+The easiest and quickest way to alert others to your name change is a mass email.
 Send it to everyone in your professional network: this includes your employer, colleagues, LinkedIn connections, and any other professional contacts.
+Use the blind carbon copy (Bcc) feature, so you don't end up with an unwieldy and annoying group conversation.
+Here's how to send the message in Gmail:

-- Keep it short.
+Keep it short.
 It is always a good idea to keep emails as concise as possible.
-A brief introduction is useful, but try to get to the point as soon as possible.
+Many people skim email messages, so keep yours brief and focused.

 Name Change Announcement Email Example